rclone/rclone/docs/content/pixeldrain.md

 - Type:        string
 - Required:    false

-#### --pixeldrain-directory-id
+#### --pixeldrain-root-folder-id

 Root of the filesystem to use.

 Set to 'me' to use your personal filesystem.
 Set to a shared directory ID to use a shared directory.

 Properties:

-- Config:      directory_id
+- Config:      root_folder_id
-- Env Var:     RCLONE_PIXELDRAIN_DIRECTORY_ID
+- Env Var:     RCLONE_PIXELDRAIN_ROOT_FOLDER_ID
 - Type:        string
 - Default:     "me"